Akuien/Dentistimo-documentation/Documentations/Program Management Report.md

 # Sprint Reports
 All of this can be seen on Trello : [https://trello.com/b/FrFZpB43/dit-356-2022-team-5](https://trello.com/b/FrFZpB43/dit-356-2022-team-5)
+Each sprint is planned to be two weeks long.
+After every week, we will have a weekly update to see the progress before going to the next week.
+We also plan on having daily scrum meetings at 18:00 to check on individual progress and possible challenges on days that we do not have team meetings.

 ## SPRINT 1 REPORT
 |  start| end |
 |--|-- |
  | 7/11/2022 |18/11/2022 |

-The sprint is planned to be two weeks long.
-After each week, we will have a weekly update to see the progress before going to the next week.
-We also plan on having daily scrum meetings at 18:00 to check on individual progress and possible challenges on days that we do not have team meetings.

 | Tasks                                    | Priority | Task Description                                                                                        | Estimated hours |
 |------------------------------------------|----------|---------------------------------------------------------------------------------------------------------|-----------------|